sioiokwong/apps/base/README.md

-# My Community Page

-Copy the base folder and edit the README.md file to add info to your page.
+To host your selections as a local page, you can make a copy of the localsite/base folder.
+[Setup&nbsp;steps](../../localsite/start/).
-Edit the param values in your page header to customize your default location, industries and impacts.
+Update the param values in your new page header to set your default location, industries and impacts.